 Stability

 I consider a tripod a must in food photography the majority of the time.
-Not only does it allow you to nail down your compositions, but a good tripod will hold your camera steady so your shots are clear and sharp.
+Not only does it allow you to nail down your compositions, but a good tripod will hold your camera steady so your macro shots are clear and sharp.

 Focus